jacobarriola/OCdevDaygulpbower/README.md

-#Heisenberg - Zeek Starter Theme
+#Gulp / Bower presentation theme

-This is the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation 5.5.1.
+This is the theme used during the Gulp/Bower presentation.
+It's based on the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation 5.5.1.

 ## How to get started
 ### Prerequisites